 What are these things?
 And What do they do?

 the event is filled with MYSTERY OBJECTSCHALLENGES!
-An odd and funny hands-on annual "museum" puzzling event &experience with more than 150 curiosities and whatchamacallits for you to browse through and touch, trying to figure out what they are.
+An odd and funny hands-on annual "museum" puzzling event &experience with hundreds of curiosities and whatchamacallits for you to browse through and touch, trying to figure out what they are.
 Clues are posted for some of the gizzmos, gadgets, devices, and strange antiques, the clues may help or may not.
 Antiques, toys, tools, thingamajigs, parts & pieces, and even some things we don't know!

 Be a history detective, a weekend anthropologist, a budding mechanic, a puzzle solver, an armchair engineer, or just plain curious!
 This is hands-on fun mixed with thinking and a great inter-generational outing.
 Try curious "toys," wonder about tools from 100 years ago, puzzle over antiques.
 The Burlington Historical Society's Museum and private collectors has helped in past years with special objects.
 If you have something to donate to the event, give us a call.

 Extra Fun: OBJECTS IN A BOX?
 Can you figure out what is in the boxes without looking?
 Anyone can try this puzzling challenge with friends and visitors, except Superman!

 Lightning Round!
 Watch or take part in the informal Mystery Objects Lightning Round!
 A classic game show format for quick thinking A variety of antiques, parts, tools, pieces, gizzmos and gadgets will be revealed, one at a time, and contestants ring the bell if they have a theory!
 Prizes for the winner!
 Be a Mystery Objects Champ!

 This unique event has been recommended by the Chicago Tribune, Midwest Events travel column; Racine Journal Times, Nick, Jr. Magazine, the Milwaukee Journal Sentinel, Milwauke TV WTMJ4, and covered live by FOX TV Channel 6.
 Come to see what the fun is about.